quinnmb/quinn-booth-portfolio/Stuff+/Stuff+_README.md

 This project builds a machine learning model to predict the value of a pitch (Pitch_Value) based on Trackman and pitcher data.
 It organizes pitches into three categories—Fast, Breaking, and Offspeed to compare/regress pitches to their similar type.

+**File Overview:**
+- stuff+.py : Trains the model.
+I tested with several different feature combinations and model types before tuning the model for best possible performance.
+- overall_grading.py : This script takes the model Run Value predictions and uses them to grade each NCAA D1 pitcher's offerings at the 100 scale.

 **Libraries Used**
 - pandas
 - numpy